-This unit promotes scholarship--from specialists and non-specialists alike--that critically engages the work of Friedrich Schleiermacher (1768-1834).
-We encourage historical, textual, and constructive analyses that open new lines of inquiry into Schleiermacher’s oeuvre and contribute to contemporary discussions in theology, religious studies, philosophy, ethics, and hermeneutics.
+The unit promotes scholarship – from specialists and non-specialists alike – that critically engage the thought and influence of Friedrich Schleiermacher (1768-1834).
+We encourage constructive, historical, and textual analyses that open new lines of inquiry into Schleiermacher’s oeuvre and contribution to contemporary discussions in theology, religious studies, philosophy, ethics, and hermeneutics.

 You are here

 Call for Proposals

 The Schleiermacher Unit will be sponsoring a book panel on the forthcoming volume Schleiermacher’s Plato (De Gruyter, 2021) by Julia Lamm.
 This volume considers Friedrich Schleiermacher’s historic translation and interpretation of Plato’s dialogues, exploring both the impact of Plato’s thought in shaping Schleiermacher’s theology and the longstanding influence of Schleiermacher’s translation upon modern interpretations of Plato.
 Panelists will be invited.